Class Teacher: Mrs Ingram

 Due to Covid 19 there are a lot of changes to structure and routine at school.
 We have done everything possible to ensure school is as safe as possible and as such there are several rules that need to be kept to ensure we keep Covid secure.
 The safety of all children and staff is the main priority and so please read the instructions below for returning to school.

 Please can your child enter school by walking down the drive and entering the yard at the side gate.
 Please can you send them unaccompanied down the drive and I will be there to meet your child at the allocated time.
 Please do not drop them off earlier, as times have been staggered throughout the school.

 2.Pick up time 3:30 pm

 Please can you pick your child up at 3:30 from the gate of the small yard.
-I will bring out all of the children on to the yard and dismiss them when I see whoever is picking up your child.
+I will open up the door closest to our classroom near the entrance of school and dismiss them when I see whoever is picking up your child.
 Please be prompt as once again times have been staggered.
 The children have all been placed into bubbles and these need to be kept apart.